 Energy and Sustainability Policy (B.A.)

-For those who desire an interdisciplinary background, this major explores energy and sustainability through the lenses of science, business, and public policy combined.
+For those who desire an interdisciplinary background, this major explores energy and sustainability through the combined lenses of science, business, and public policy.

 Energy and Sustainability Policy (B.S.)

-For those who desire an interdisciplinary background, this major explores energy and sustainability through the lenses of science, business, and public policy combined.
+For those who desire an interdisciplinary background, this major explores energy and sustainability through the combined lenses of science, business, and public policy.

 Energy Business and Finance (B.S.)

-For those interested in energy systems, learn about the integration of finance and business thorugh understanding markets, risk analyses, and more.
+For those interested in energy systems, learn about the integration of finance and business through understanding markets, risk analyses, and more.

 Energy Engineering (B.S.)